GoddyOtuwho/enterprise-modernization-factory/docs/interview-walkthrough.md

 ---

-## How to Approach This Architecture
+## How to Reason About the Architecture

 When discussing or reviewing this architecture, the goal is not to list tools, but to explain **how risk is reduced, ownership is clarified, and delivery is